Components of Program Monitoring

 To prepare for a Compliance Site Visit, program staff should:

-- Review the Risk-Based Monitoring Tool Part 1 – Systems and Part II - Compliance provided by your CCCS Program Officer.
+- Review both the Risk-Based Monitoring Tool Part 1 – Systems & Deliverables and the Risk-Based Monitoring Tool Part 2 – Compliance Desk Review provided by your CCCS Program Officer.

 - Ensure that all systems (above) have been updated as requested prior to your scheduled site visit date.

-- Prepare and submit all related documentation for components of the Risk-Based Monitoring Tool Part II - Compliance for desk review in anticipation of the scheduled visit date.
+- Prepare and submit all related documentation for components of the Risk-Based Monitoring Tool Part 2 – Compliance Review for desk review in anticipation of the scheduled visit date.

 - Ensure that all required parties (members, appropriate program staff, member supervisors/ host site supervisors) will be available for the scheduled visit date.